kubernetes-client/javascript/FETCH_MIGRATION.md

 Request is fully deprecated requiring us to switch libraries (see [#414](https://github.com/kubernetes-client/javascript/issues/414) for more information).
 There were a few [different options](https://github.com/kubernetes-client/javascript/issues/414#issuecomment-978031677) for how this swap should be implemented but moving to a new open-api generator option was chosen since this project will acquire the advantages of an up-to-date open-api generator version.

 Fetch was selected as the new HTTP request library for this project due to its widespread adoption across the JavaScript ecosystem.
-Additonally, potential future updates to this project could allow this client to be available with browser JavaScript since fetch is native to the browser ([#165](https://github.com/kubernetes-client/javascript/issues/165)).
+Additionally, potential future updates to this project could allow this client to be available with browser JavaScript since fetch is native to the browser ([#165](https://github.com/kubernetes-client/javascript/issues/165)).

-[Node-fetch](https://www.npmjs.com/package/node-fetch) is our specific fetch package since it is the largest Node.js compatable implementation.
+[Node-fetch](https://www.npmjs.com/package/node-fetch) is our specific fetch package since it is the largest Node.js compatible implementation.
 Fetch is not implemented by default in Node.

 For more details see the initial discussion ([#754](https://github.com/kubernetes-client/javascript/issues/754)).